The Spanish Flu Pandemic, also know as the

 Social Facts

 Many cities states and countries enforced restrictions on public gatherings and travel to try to minimise the epidemic.
-In many places,

 Quarantines were enforced with little success

-(except for American Samoa - see above, and Iceland).Some communities placed armed guards at the borders and turned back or quarantined any travellers.
+(except for American Samoa - see above, and Iceland).

-One US town even outlawed shaking hands
+One U.S. town even outlawed shaking hands

 (in hindsight a wise move).

-Some communities closed all stores or required customers not to enter, but place their orders outside the store for filling.
 There were many reports of places with no health care workers to tend the sick because of their own ill health and

 no able-bodied morticians or gravediggers.
-Mass graves were dug by steam shovel and bodies buried without coffins in many places.
+Mass graves were dug by steam shovel, and bodies buried without coffins in many places.

 >>top of page